DataDog/documentation/content/en/tracing/trace_pipeline/ingestion_mechanisms.md

 #### Datadog Agent 6/7.41.0 and higher

-To override the default behavior so that spans dropped by the tracing library rules or custom logic such as `manual.drop` are **included** by the error sampler, enable the feature with: `DD_APM_FEATURES=error_rare_sample_tracer_drop` in the Datadog Agent (or the dedicated Trace Agent container within the Datadog Agent pod in Kubernetes).
+To override the default behavior so that spans dropped by the APM SDK rules or custom logic such as `manual.drop` are **included** by the error sampler, enable the feature with: `DD_APM_FEATURES=error_rare_sample_tracer_drop` in the Datadog Agent (or the dedicated Trace Agent container within the Datadog Agent pod in Kubernetes).

 #### Datadog Agent 6/7.33 to 6/7.40.x